 - In the same year, Henry Gibb built huts beside a small stream north of Mount Leura and the settlement of Timboon was born.
 This area is now referred to as ‘Old Timboon’.

-- The Camperdown district was originally inhabited by the Leehura language groups who named Mount Sugarloaf “Tuunumbee Heear” or “moving moving woman”.
+- The Camperdown district was inhabited, for thousands of years, by the Leehura (Liwura) Gunditj Clan of the Djargurd Wurrong language groups who named Mount Sugarloaf “Tuunumbee Heear” or “moving moving woman”.

 - Mount Leura and Mount Sugarloaf were used by the Leehura people as signalling towers and lookouts to observe movements of game and neighbouring peoples.

-- The mounts were also important landmarks, guiding local people’s semi-nomadic lifestyle.
+- The mounts were also important landmarks, guiding local people’s lifestyle.

 GEOLOGY & EARLY HISTORY